dotimothy/anteatings/README.md

 -Hard

-Each level increasing the amount of ants, spawn rate -Hard

-Each level increasing the amount of ants, spawn rate -Hard

 Each level increasing the amount of ants, spawn rate while decreasing the amount of total lives.

 Beware!
 Game can cause cringe in users.